Hyperuniformity and conservation laws in non-equilibrium systems: Generic emergence of arbitrary strong hyperuniformity in non-equilibrium multipole conserving systems

 where $K(r)$ decays rapidly for $r\neq 0$ ensuring that the momentum sector remains local in real space.
 Such a system, provided it is ergodic, exhibits equilibrium-like static properties.
 Moreover, as $\bm p$ is conserved, the generalized momentum -- which is no longer simply proportional to velocity $\dot {\bm r}$ -- constitutes an additional slow field alongside the density on hydrodynamical scales~\cite{osborne2022infinite}.
 To realize a genuinely non-equilibrium continuum model of the type in Eq.~\eqref{eq: evolution equation fracton} one may damp the generalized momentum in a manner that preserves the imposed conservation laws (although we may note that, in Sec.~\ref{sec: recap}, a non-conserved but bounded center of mass already sufficed).
 Simultaneously, the system must be driven, for example by a non-conservative chiral or non-reciprocal force, to sustain an active steady state.
 We do not pursue this construction here and leave this promising direction for future work.

 Beyond these specific realizations of hyperuniformity, an analysis of the multipole moments provide a broader framework to understand hyperuniformity in other systems.
-Assuming the Taylor expansion of the structure factor converges, we obtain:
+Following Ref.~\onlinecite{gabrielli2008tilings}, we assume the Taylor expansion of the structure factor converges, and obtain: